 2 min read

-The Buying Cycle, Part One: Learning About Marketing Automation
+The Buying Cycle Part 1: Learn About Marketing Automation

 You've heard that marketing automation is a powerful communications platform and you're considering using it for your company, but you aren't quite sure where you should begin researching.
 There are many different marketing automation platforms, and while most offer similar functionalities, no two are exactly the same.
 Some may be easier to use, but others may offer desired functionality.
 A good starting point is understanding exactly what it is that marketing automation can do for you specifically and reconciling what it can accomplish with what your needs actually are.